 What webmasters specified on these tags is going to show on the preview/post they shared.
 And these codes should come in the header part.

-The function of Twitter cards are similar to OG Tags.
+The function of Twitter cards is similar to OG Tags.
 Twitter Cards are a great partner for your SEO strategy (no direct impact on ranking) as it helps to improve engagement, increase CTR and conversions.
-Along with it also improve your content so that it outreach all social Media, develops your local SEO and thus help in branding.
+Along with it also improve your content so that it outreach all social Media, develops your local SEO, and thus helps in branding.

 There are 5 types of Twitter Cards:

 - Player Card

 To add it to your website, you need to paste this code in your webpage HTML header section

 Schema markup tells the search engines what the page is really about.
 It’s a simple code, added to the website that encapsulates more information about your website, displayed below the title tag.

 It helps search engines to understand the website’s content and gives a better indexation.

 For newbies, schema sounds a bit tricky, but I bet you if you leave no stone unturned then for sure you will get it.

 Neil Patel said in one of his latest evaluations in SEO called Schema Markup that there is no direct impact on Ranking.
 Schema markup improves CTR and hence better traffic.
 This On-Page technique is powerful but least used.